Cabin in Blue Ridge, Georgia

 Although it’s only 45 minutes from downtown Atlanta, Serenbe feels worlds away.
-It's a residential area, but also has plenty of visitor experiences, including the popular Serenbe Playhouse.
+It's a residential area, but also has plenty of visitor experiences.
 Spend time browsing the shops and dining at the restaurants, like the much-praised The Farmhouse at Serenbe, before settling into a night at The Inn at Serenbe.
 The grounds have 15 miles of trails to explore over the course of 36 acres, with 27 guest rooms, daily meals and a spa.

 Georgia State Parks offer unique accommodation options throughout the state, but none are quite as fun as the yurts located at multiple parks, including Sweetwater Creek State Park in Lithia Springs.
 Originally a textile mill, the 2,000-acre park has miles of hiking trails and mill ruins, as well as a lake for fishing and paddling.
 Choose from 10 yurts, which can sleep six people and are fully heated, as well as traditional campsites.